 Knowing what size you want helps in selecting a great TV, but not all 75-inch TVs are the same.
 Here are some of the other factors to consider when picking the best 75-inch TV for your home.

 Size: First, decide if you’re locked into an 75-inch model.
-You’ll find more options in 65--inch models and often better values, or you can go bigger with an 85-inch TV.
+You’ll find more options in 65-inch models and often better values, or you can go bigger with an 85-inch TV.

 And remember to fit the TV to the room it's in.
 For an 75-inch 4K TV, you'll be dealing with a TV that measures at least 65 inches across, and you'll want to be sitting more than 6 feet from the set to get a good viewing experience.
 (Learn more in our article What size TV should you buy?)

 Price: Big screens usually mean big prices, so know your budget, and recognize that you may need to spend a little more to get a better TV.
 The most affordable 75-inch TVs range between $800 and $1,200, but the majority will be more expensive, between $2,000 and $4,000 for the most premium models.
 The differences in price may impact other features and the performance of the TV, but you still want to get the best TV for your money.
+If your budget is strict but you can't settle for performance niggles, consider an older premium TV.
+You can usually get great deals on them.

 Display: There are several different types of display offered on today's TVs, from the most basic LCD panels to QLED panels of various degrees of refinement, and (the best option) OLED.
 The better the panel, the more expensive the TV, but you definitely want something that delivers a wide color gamut, high color accuracy and strong brightness.
 Our reviews detail the individual performance of each set, including the results of lab testing those key qualities.